Innovating regenerative products, building a legacy brand – Marty and Chris McCurry.

-Marty and Chris McCurry co-founded The Bark House in 1990, and understand the nature of a living legacy.
+In 1990, just before the “green building” field came together, this married team would rise as business partners working to lift the sourcing, procurement, and manufacturing of forest products in the Appalachians into full integration with living systems in service of regenerative development.
+Their work centers on implementing a living-systems manufacturing and product design process.
 Marty is the original designer and creator of bark wall coverings.
 The process Marty innovated re-claims a forest waste product – the bark of trees – using ethical harvesting practices and environmentally sound manufacturing methods.
 Chris created the process of whole-building that ensures the proceeds from these investments are supporting a human-nature connection to build whole-communities.
+The benefits of this work include superior quality products, a circular economy, and the realization of exponential value to the social, ecological, financial and human qualities of projects, our ecosystem, and the larger community.

 The concept was to showcase local products and culture in a way that enables local people to see the true value in what they have and who they are.
 For eight thousand years, the region’s culture had sustained a relationship of respect and caring between humans and nature, and as a result, both had thrived.
 Over the last century, however, the culture had steadily deteriorated under the forces of extractive modernization and industry.
 To change the trajectory of a people that seemed literally set in stone, this business would have to connect to an energy source well beyond that of providing products and services.
 It would have to create a system, true to a shared vocation.
 This vocation embraces understanding the walls that hold us together and set us free.